Beta · Score recognition

 • Higher resolution scans (300+ dpi) give the cleanest results.

-• Dense polyphony, jazz charts, and elaborate ornaments will need a quick proofread in notation software.
+• PDF/image recognition is beta; dense polyphony, jazz charts, and elaborate ornaments will need a quick proofread in notation software.

 • Skewed pages and shadows lower accuracy — use a scanning app to straighten the image first.